Protractor and Parallel Rule

 - This brass parallel rule has a semicircular protractor attached to the top blade.
 The protractor is divided to degrees and marked by tens from 10 to 90 to 10.
 A movable arm attached to the origin point of the protractor contains a vernier, which was intended to permit the measurement of angles to 5 minutes of accuracy.
 The hinges connecting the blades of the rule are straight.
 There is no maker’s mark.

 - Mathematician James McKenna gave this measuring instrument to the Smithsonian.
 He reported that an ancestor used it at Bedford, Pa., before 1800.
-A name, scratched on one of the tools in the set of drawing instruments (MA*310891) that accompanied this protractor, suggests that the ancestor was John A. Stuart, a "surveyor in Bedford County whose name is still associated with a line he laid out on Wills Mountain in that area." (p.
-90)
+A name, scratched on one of the tools in the set of drawing instruments (310891) that accompanied this protractor, suggests that the ancestor was John A. Stuart, who surveyed a line in Bedford County on Wills Mountain that continues to bear his name.

 - Compare this instrument to 1978.2110.06.